coppolan/datasciencecoursera/README.md

 # datasciencecoursera
-This is a repository for the Coursera "The Data Scientist's Toolbox" Course PRoject
+This is a repository for the Coursera "The Data Scientist's Toolbox" Course Project